marsfoundation/sparklend-deployments/README.md

 Deploy Config Engine (Custom Instance): `INSTANCE_ID=<Custom Instance Name> ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy-engine`
 Deploy Pool Upgrade: `ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy-pool` (Please note you need to set the proper `POOL_REVISION` in `Pool.sol`)

+Please note there may be some custom configs so please check the `Makefile`.

 ## Verifying Bytecode on Deploys

 ### To Install